yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 {code}

 h2.
 The unpack method
-This method de-serialize the object data by extracting the data from the byte array field and populating the fields with their corresponding values. {{null}} values fields are non-populated.
+This method de-serialize the object data by extracting the data from the byte array field and populating the fields with their corresponding values. `null` values fields are non-populated.
 This method is called after calling the space read operation.
-The {{BinaryOutputStream}} utility class is used to read the compacted data and place it into the relevant field.
+The `BinaryOutputStream` utility class is used to read the compacted data and place it into the relevant field.

 {code}
 public void unpack() throws Exception